Going Toxin-Free is Healthier & Eco-Friendly

 Non-Toxic Camping Gear Options

 Diamond Brand Gear, along with several other leaders in the outdoor industry, is making big moves to use current knowledge and updated fabrics to build eco-friendly tents without the use of any flame-retardant chemicals.

-Our two-person Freedome 2 ½ is made without flame retardants or other toxins.
-This roomy dome tent is built with plenty of space, and uses eco-friendly materials, DAC poles and micro-innovations (like light-diffusing pockets) to put a modern twist on this classic dome tent.
-This makes the Freedome 2 ½ the go-to for car campers who are looking for a Made in the USA tent that will last decades.
+Our two-person Freedome 2 ½ and Free Spirit tents are made without flame retardants or other toxins.
+These roomy tents are built with plenty of space, DAC poles, and micro-innovations to put a modern twist on classic tents.
+This makes the Freedome 2 ½ and the Free Spirits the go-to for car campers who are looking for a domestically made tent that will last decades.